DSPN/azure-deployment-guide/bestpractices.md

 To configure the snitch, the corresponding Azure resources must be configured.
 We recommend configuring an availability set for the VMs in each logical data center you define.
 The availability set should have the number of fault domains set to 3 and upgrade domains should be set to 20.

 Azure supports a maximum of 3 fault domains and 20 upgrade domains.
-We recommend the maximum number of upgrade domains as that will minimize the number of nodes down at any one time, hence the recommended setting of 20 upgrade domains.
+We recommend the maximum of 20 upgrade domains as that will minimize the number of nodes down at any one time.

 It's possible to set the number of fault domains to 1 or 2.
 Doing that will result in lower availability that setting the number of fault domains to 3.
 This is because a fault domain failure will result in a loss of either 100% or 50% of your nodes.
 Given that, a fault domains should always be set to 3.